fal-works/ripper/README.md

 ```

 Finally the output below
-(at default this library prints some [INFO] logs during the compilation).
+(at default this library prints some [INFO] logs during the compilation.
+ See "Compiler flags" below for details).

 ```
 [INFO]   Player.hx | Player | Copied fields: Player <= Attacker